benmishkanian/ASF-JIRA-mine/README.md

 ### Using other databases
 By default, the scripts write to a local sqlite database **sqlite.db**.
 You can specify a custom database connection string with the **--dbstring** option.
-Note that you may need different databases for cvsanaly and GHTorrent.
+The proper formatting for this argument depends on your DBMS.
+[See this link for documentation on the connection strings.](http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls)